 The reason I mention lenses for full body portraits last is because the above considerations impact your choice of lens focal length first.
 For example, if you want to blur the background, using a wide angle, like 35mm, won’t work well for you, especially at apertures narrower than F4.

 I also believe that you should learn to work with what you have – it’s a great way to stretch your knowledge of portrait photography techniques.

-So, with those camera setting considerations aside, you also need to be aware that your choice of focal length will impact the look of your subject.
+So, with those camera setting considerations aside, you also need to be aware that your choice of focal length affects the appearance of your subject.
 Let’s take a look at the best focal length for full body portraits…

-If using a 35mm lens, make sure that the subject is towards the center of the of the image.
+If using a 35mm lens for full body portraits, make sure that the subject is towards the center of the of the image.
 Elements at the edge of the frame will be distorted by the wide angle lens.

 Be careful about how you tilt the camera when using wide angles for full body portraits.

 It can work to your advantage, because to lengthen legs, shoot from a lower point of view.

 However, when photographing from a higher point fo view with a 35mm lens, angling the camera down will make the head seem larger than normal, especially in relation to the rest of the body – creating a lollipop effect.

 A 50mm lens will give you the most normal view for full body portraits – i.e. the closest to how our eyes see a scene.